Get ready to MAKE with SPL!

 Kits circulate for 1 week, (sorry - they cannot be reserved or renewed).
 Late fee is $1.00 per day.
 Kits circulate in person from Stratford Public Library and must be returned in the library (not in the book drop).

 Bit is the world’s smallest smart robot.
-This right brain – left brain integrating bot builds both creativity and coding skills in ages 6 and up.
+This right brain – left brain integrating bot builds both creativity and coding skills.
 Advance from basic color coding to intermediate block-based programming with Bit.

 What you need: Internet access, Mobile App, USB plug / computer for charging